Top ELSS Mutual Funds in India 2025: Returns Calculation, Taxation, & More

 Disclaimer: Please note that the above table is for educational purposes only, and is not recommendatory.
 Please do your own research or consult your financial advisor before investing.
 The data is derived from Tickertape Stock Screener and is subject to real-time updates.

-Note: The list of top ELSS funds is from 20th January 2025 and the data is derived from Tickertape Mutual Fund Screener, using the following filters:
+Note: The list of ELSS mutual funds in India is from 20th January 2025 and the data is derived from Tickertape Mutual Fund Screener, using the following filters:

 - Category: Equity Linked Savings Schemes (ELSS)